EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 These options can be passed in through Object value when calling StartStreaming.

 Query parameter:
-- `DeviceName`: The name of the camera
+- `device name`: The name of the camera

 For example:
 ```shell